redallen/patternfly-org/packages/v4/src/content/design-snippets/components/alert-group.md

 id: Alert group
 section: components
 ---
 An **alert group** is used to stack and position alerts in a layer over the main content of a page.
 This component is mainly used for positioning toast alerts.
-Related design guidelines: [Alerts and notifications](/design-guidelines/usage-and-behavior/alerts-and-notifications)